Date of birth29 June 1993 (age 28)

-A technically-gifted striker, she came through the ranks at Reading, her hometown club, and made her first-team debut at the age of 16.
+A technically-gifted striker, who came through the ranks at Reading, her hometown club, made her first-team debut at the age of 16.

 She enjoyed a hugely impressive 2014 campaign for the Royals, finishing as the division’s top scorer with 29 as they recorded a third-place finish in FA WSL 2.